Welcome to the William Gorman Fort Banks ELL Department!

 - http://learnenglishkids.britishcouncil.org/en/ great stories, songs, and other resources to practice your English

-- Storyline Online: https://www.storylineonline.net/ Listen to great stories be read out loud
+- Storyline Online: https://www.storylineonline.net/ Listen to great stories being read aloud by famous actors

 - Childhood Language site in French, Spanish, and German: http://www.literacycenter.net/

 - Ultimate Guide to Free Reading and Literacy Resources: https://www.titlemax.com/articles/ultimate-guide-to-free-reading-and-literacy-resources/